hybridcattt/meetup-toolkit/host-instructions.md

 Set up the area where the food will be served.
 Place napkins and hand sanitiser in reasonable amounts.

-Hang one or two signs pointing at where the bathrooms are.
+Hang one or two signs pointing at where the bathrooms are (use [the templates](poster-templates.md)).
 It’s a good idea to mention the bathroom locations during the welcome message too.

 ## Food